Hank Aaron, baseball's one-time home run king, dies at 86 - WHIZ News

 He posted 14 seasons with a .300 average — the last of them at age 39 — and claimed two National League batting titles.
 He finished with a career average of .305.

-Then there was his work on the base paths.
-Aaron posted seven seasons with more than 20 stolen bases, including a career-best of 31 in 1963 when became only the third member of the 30-30 club — players who have totaled at least 30 homers and 30 steals in a season.
+Then there was his work on the basepaths.
+Aaron posted seven seasons with more than 20 stolen bases, including a career-best of 31 in 1963 when he became only the third member of the 30-30 club — players who have totaled at least 30 homers and 30 steals in a season.

 To that point, the feat had only been accomplished by Ken Williams (1922) and Willie Mays (1956 and ’57).